Depression and anxiety in children

 It’s common for those experiencing depression to be experiencing another mental health problem.
 Coping with a mental health problem can be extremely difficult and affect a person’s life greatly, so it’s often thought this can trigger depression.
 Mental health problems linked to depression and anxiety may include:

-Eating disorders - Eating disorders are very complex and serious mental illnesses.
-Young women (aged 12 to 20) are more likely, but anyone, regardless of age or gender, can develop an eating disorder.
-While eating disorders are suggested to claim more lives than any other mental health problem, they are treatable and a full recovery is possible.
+Some people have problems with eating and may use food as a way to deal with difficult emotions.
+Eating disorders are different.
+They are complex mental illnesses that require specialist treatment.
+Young women (aged 12 to 20) are more likely to develop an eating disorder, but anyone, regardless of age or gender, can develop one.
+While serious, eating disorders are treatable and full recovery is possible.

 If you think your child may be depressed, or experiencing anxiety, it’s important you talk to them.
 They may not understand what they’re feeling or know how to talk about it, but reassure them that you’re there and that they can talk to you when they’re ready.